vladimirlogachev/exchange-order-matcher/README.md

 ## Design

-- `Matcher` – responsible for processing orders
+- `Exchange` – responsible for processing orders
 - `FileApi` – a file-based API for the exchange (loading client balances to the state and back, interacting with matcher).
 Also knows about the string syntax.
-- `Cli` – responsible for dealing with the file system and for interacting with the user.
+- `Cli` – responsible for dealing with the file system and interacting with the user.